jsn/icfp06/README.rst

     dispatch, the optimizer managed to use computed goto for dispatch, or something.
 The benchmark now takes 30 seconds instead of 46.
 Almost as fast as C, very impressive.

+    **Update 2**: (02.05.2022) Apparently Go is now much better at optimizing these things -- now it's almost as fast as C.

 nim/switch.nim
     Takes **30 seconds** to run the ``sandmark``.
 Also a translation of